Sky UK: Sky Talk

+NOW Broadband

+NOW Broadband is a brand name of low-cost broadband plans.
+It is associated with the Now over-the-top television service brand operated by Sky.

+Additional services

+Sky offer two security add-ons for Sky Broadband, Sky Broadband Shield and Sky Talk Shield.
+Sky Broadband Shield offers network-wide web filtering and security and Sky Talk Shield offers spam call blocking.

+Television

 Digital terrestrial television

 Sky initially faced competition from the ONdigital digital terrestrial television service (later renamed ITV Digital).
 ITV Digital failed for numerous reasons, including, but not limited to numerous administrative and technical failures, nervous investors after a large downturn in the advertising market and the dot com crash, and Sky's aggressive marketing and domination of premium sporting rights.

 While Sky had been excluded from being a part of the ONdigital consortium, thereby making them a competitor by default, Sky was able to join ITV Digital's free-to-air replacement, Freeview, in which it holds an equal stake with the BBC, ITV, Channel 4 and Arqiva.
 Prior to October 2005, three Sky channels were available on this platform: Sky News, Sky Three, and Sky Sports News.
 Initially, Sky provided Sky Travel to the service.
 However, this was replaced by Sky Three on 31 October 2005, which was itself later re-branded as 'Pick TV' in 2011.

 On 8 February 2007, Sky announced its intention to replace its three free-to-air digital terrestrial channels with four subscription channels.
 It was proposed that these channels would offer a range of content from the Sky portfolio including sports (including English Premier League Football), films, entertainment and news.
 The announcement came a day after Setanta Sports confirmed that it would launch in March as a subscription service on the digital terrestrial platform, and on the same day that NTL's services re-branded as Virgin Media.
 However, industry sources believe Sky will be forced to shelve plans to withdraw its channels from Freeview and replace them with subscription channels, due to possible lost advertising revenue.